 SecureCRT® provides secure remote access, file transfer, and data tunneling (port forwarding) for everyone in your organization.
 SecureCRT remote access software is available for Windows, Mac, and Linux operating systems.

-SecureCRT for Mac OS X and Linux platforms delivers the same terminal emulation capabilities as SecureCRT for Windows, allowing your IT staff to install the same remote access client for all machines in your organization.
+SecureCRT for Mac and Linux platforms delivers the same terminal emulation capabilities as SecureCRT for Windows, allowing your IT staff to install the same remote access client for all machines in your organization.
 The high-productivity user interface for all versions of our remote access software allows your staff to switch between operating systems with minimal retraining.